 - Your driving speed must be below 13 km/h.
-If driving too fast, Autopark may not be able to accurately detect your desired parking space. - The parking space must be at least as wide as your vehicle. - The parking space must have at least three visible lines for the vehicle to park into, such as parking lines, road markings, or distinct curbs.
-Autopark may not work in a garage, for example, without three visible parking lines.
+If driving too fast, Autopark may not be able to accurately detect your desired parking space. - · The parking space must be at least 2.2 meters wide. - The parking space must have at least three visible lines for the vehicle to park into, such as parking lines, road markings, or distinct curbs.
+Autopark may not work in a garage, for example, without three visible parking lines. - Autopark may not work with textured road surfaces such as cobblestone or brick.